Education Today and Tomorrow

 Program Highlights: Dual Admissions and Enrollment in Dental Hygiene

-Dental hygienists who embrace change, reflect on their professional status and goals, and unite with colleagues are poised for professional growth.
-Click HERE to access Normandale's own Debra Sidd's article "The Journey to Opportunity" published in Dimensions of Dental Hygiene.
+Click HERE to learn from Debra Sidd how dental hygienists who embrace change, reflect on their professional status and goals, and unite with colleagues are poised for professional growth.

 Rachel Primus began her college journey, she wanted to work in the health field in a position that was hands-on and would allow her to connect with people.